KarthikMAM/KarthikMAM/README.md

         <ul>
           <li>Built payments system using ACH, handling millions of dollars in payment every month.
 Also, built the payment terms and invoice management systems.</li>
           <li>Built a suite of tools and services that manage the day-to-day activities of field agents in an intelligent way.
 This particular tool allowed project management activities to be templatized and allowed automatic creation and assignments of such actions to potential owners with manual overrides.</li>
-          <li>Built a suite of tools and services that manage sub-contractor onboarding and management.</li>
+          <li>Built a suite of tools that manage sub-contractor onboarding and management.</li>
-          <li>Built bidding systems that enabled project managers to send out bid invites to subcontractors and enabled the subcontractors to price and accept/reject such bids.</li>
+          <li>Built parts of the bidding systems that enabled project managers to send out bid invites to subcontractors and enabled the subcontractors to price and accept/reject such bids.</li>
         </ul>
       </li>
   </section>